bearjcc/QLM/README.md

 ## What is QLM?

+While others chase AGI, we've achieved **ADI: Artificial Duck Intelligence**.

-QLM (Quack Language Model) is an API-compatible service that mimics OpenAI's API format but responds exclusively with duck onomatopoeia.
-It's designed for:
+QLM (Quack Language Model) is an OpenAI-compatible API that responds exclusively with duck sounds.
+Some might be stuck on a high horse.
+We're not sure how to get down from a duck.

-- **Educational purposes**: Understanding API compatibility
+**Use Cases:**
+- **Rubber Duck Debugging**: Now with actual ducks
+- **API Testing**: Mock OpenAI-compatible responses
-- **Humor**: Bringing joy to debugging sessions
+- **Humor**: Bringing joy back to development
-- **Testing**: Mock API responses for development
-- **Varied Responses**: Multiple duck sound variations
+- **Demonstrating API Compatibility**: Educational and entertaining

 ## Features